rightoneducation/GroupHints/README.md

 `index.mjs` - the NodeJs code that is provided to the Lambda function

-### Installation:
+### Updating Lambda Function:

+1. Pull this repo, make changes, test, commit
-1. run `zip -r group-hints-lambda.zip .` per https://docs.aws.amazon.com/lambda/latest/dg/nodejs-package.html
+2. Run `zip -r group-hints-lambda.zip .` per https://docs.aws.amazon.com/lambda/latest/dg/nodejs-package.html
-2. upload zip to `groupHints` Lambda function on console
+3. Upload zip to `groupHints` Lambda function on console

 Note: `node_modules` and the `.zip` file are listed in `.gitignore`